chromaui/learnstorybook.com/content/deploy.md

 ## Continuous deploy

 We want to share the latest version of components whenever we push code.
 To do this we need to continuous deploy Storybook.
-We’ll rely on Github and Netlify to deploy our static site.
+We’ll rely on GitHub and Netlify to deploy our static site.
 We’re using the Netlify free plan.

-### Github
+### GitHub

 First you want to setup Git for your project in the local directory.
-If you're following along from the previous testing chapter jump to setting up a repository on Github.
+If you're following along from the previous testing chapter jump to setting up a repository on GitHub.

 ```bash
 $ git init